 western redcedar.
 “Even though we’re representing history here,” said Anderson, this facility “is all about tomorrow.
 And for tomorrow, it’s the youth of today.”

 “How exciting it is to see people coming here today in strollers and on walkers,” King County Councilmember Kathy Lambert remarked.
 “It is both ends that make [this project] so important….
 I want you to know that we appreciate what’s happened here.
 It’s part of the economic development.
-Its part of…the city having a new vibrance.
+It’s part of…the city having a new vibrance.
 It’s really exciting to see.”

 In the creation of this new exhibit building, history and future unite in a number of ways.
 While Lambert spoke of vision, Snoqualmie Mayor Matt Larson presented another forward-moving concept.
 “If I was to pick one word to describe a theme for where Snoqualmie and the Northwest Railway Museum is right now in its history, that word would be momentum,” Larson said.
 “This town of Snoqualmie had not had a lot of great things happen for several decades.
 It just went into a lot of slow decline….
 It takes a tremendous amount of effort to start that momentum, just to get things moving.”